snapshot-labs/snapshot-docs/guides/migrate-your-space-to-ens.md

 ### 3. Migrate proposals, votes and urls

-The migration of the proposals, votes and urls is done manually, once your space with ENS is ready please contact an admin on [Discord](https://discord.snapshot.page) to do the changes.
+The migration of the proposals, votes and urls is done manually, once your space with ENS is ready please contact our support on [Help Center](https://help.snapshot.org/en/) to do the changes.